-Hidden in the tree grates that line King Street, history is written right under your feet.
-Slow down as you walk, discover the artistic grates and learn the story and timelines of King Street.
+Hidden in the tree grates that line King St, history is written right under your feet.
+Slow down as you walk, discover the artistic grates and learn the story and timelines of King St.

 Historical Fig Tree | Rydges Hotel

 The only fig tree that was required to be removed in the Brisbane Showgrounds regeneration was acknowledged in permanent art form on the balcony of Rydges Hotel, ensuring the history of the site is preserved for generations to come.